qutip/qutip/doc/guide/heom/bosonic.rst

 Shifted-Drude-Lorentz Bath
 --------------------------

-To create a Shifted-Drude-Lorentz Bath, as discussed in :ref:`Drude-Lorentz Environment <dl env guide>`, with a shift of :math:`\Omega`.
+As discussed in :ref:`Drude-Lorentz Environment <dl env guide>`, a Shifted-Drude-Lorentz bath with a shift of :math:`\Omega` can be created by combining two regular Drude-Lorentz baths.
 Two Drude-Lorentz baths can be connected to the same site using a similar approach as in the previous section:

 .. plot::